-I could have wrote poems about her.
-I should have wrote poems about her.
+I could have written poems about her.
+I should have written poems about her.

 When I spend time in silence with Nature I feel the same depth of fierce love and want to bring it home with me, so I take photographs, shoot films and write.

 These are the stories I share with you on this website.